matthewbowling123/Engineering3-documentation/README.md

 ### Reflection

 Due to instructions being given this assignment was not too difficult.
-However I did learn about a few onshape shortcuts like ctr+s and shift+e
+However I did learn about a few onshape shortcuts like ctr+s and shift+e.
+Shortcuts are helpful as they can make for a speedier and less difficult experience.

 ---